 Carbon pools in carbohydrate and fat metabolism

-Because of its high energy density, it makes sense that most of the excess glucose or protein is converted to fat, while only a limited fraction is stored as glycogen.
+Because of its high energy density, it makes sense that fat forms the largest store of energy, while only a comparatively small amount is stored as glycogen.
 There is, however, one limitation to the usefulness of triacylglycerol: the conversion of carbohydrate or protein to fatty acids via acetyl-CoA is more or less a one-way street.
 Carbon stored as triacylglycerol is, for the most part, confined to the limited scope of pathways on the left of the red line in this slide.
 Within this pool, the carbon may be turned into free fatty acids, which can serve as fuel for heart and skeletal muscle, or into ketone bodies, which can supply energy to several more organs, including the brain.
 However, it can no longer be turned back into glucose; or at least not efficiently so, since the dotted “bootlegger’s pathway” that leads from ketone bodies to pyruvate (and from there again to glucose) has limited capacity (see slide 10.4.3).

 Because of the restricted metabolic scope of triacylglycerol, we cannot rely exclusively on fat degradation in a catabolic situation.
 Once glycogen is used up, continued fasting will deplete not only stored fat but also protein, most notably in skeletal muscle, which is necessary to maintain a sufficient supply of glucose via gluconeogenesis.